Reconstruction of charged tracks with Timepix4 ASICs: Abstract

 The Timepix4 ASICs are configured and read out with a custom developed system called SPIDR4, which is based on a Xilinx Zynq 7000 FPGA, provides the slow control interface to the Timepix4 via the on-chip ARM processor, which receives configuration commands via a 1 Gbit copper ethernet link.
 Regarding the slow control, all SPIDR4 systems are connected to the same computer, which runs four instances of the slow control application, one for each SPIDR4 plus Timepix4.
 Each instance of the DAQ (Data Acquisition) application is controlled by its corresponding slow control application.
 The main DAQ interface to the telescope is managed through a run-control application, which also directs all of the slow control instances.

 The pixel data from Timepix4 consists of a 64 bit word for each hit.
 This hit data is transmitted from the chip to the FPGA using a serial 64/66 standard encoding scheme to allow for clock recovery and transmission line balancing.
 The distance between Timepix4 chip and FPGA is about $25\cm$; the distance could be increased to about one meter, via commercially available FMC cables.
 The Timepix4 is operated with only one 2.56 \gbps serial link per half of the chip, as the track rates at this test beam were relatively low, typically below a million per second.
 The data from both links of each Timepix4 device are descrambled by the FPGA in SPIDR4 and packed into UDP datagrams, which are transmitted via an optical 10 Gbit ethernet connection to the DAQ computers, one for each SPIDR4.
 The main task of the DAQ application is to write the data to local disk, and no significant data processing is performed.
-The data are automatically copied to CERN's central file server system (EOS).